LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Writting in JSON or YAML
   * Template can't be used to deploy the same template across AWS accounts and regions
   * Can use CloudFormation Stack Designer to visualize the stack components and their relationships

+### AWS CloudFormation StackSets:
+  * Extends the functionality of stacks by enabling you to create, update, or delete stacks across multiple accounts and regions with a single operation
+  * Done via Cloudformation template
+  * Using an admin account of an 'AWS Org', you define and manage AWS Cloudformation template, using the template as the basis for provisioning stacks into selected target accounts of an AWS Org across specified regions
+  * Don't confuse with Cloudformation stacks which is a set of resources created and managed as a single unit from a Cloud formation template and can't be used across accounts or regions

 ### AWS CodeDeploy:
   * Fully managed deployment service to automate software deployments on compute service (EC2/Fargate/λ/on-premises)